 Indiana state law requires that all babies in Indiana be tested for sickle cell anemia as part of newborn screening.
 Newborn screening must be done before the baby leaves the hospital.
 Babies born at home must have newborn screening within one week of birth.

 Before every baby goes home from the nursery, he or she has a small amount of blood taken from their heel.
 This is called a heelstick.
 The blood from the heelstick is used to test for a specific group of conditions, including sickle cell anemia.
 If anything concerning is found, the Newborn Screening Laboratory contacts the baby’s doctor.

 For more information about Indiana’s newborn screens, please click here.

-For current contact information for Indiana's sickle cell services providers, click here.
+For current contact information for Indiana's sickle cell newborn screening follow-up sites, click here.